Appetizer · Holiday · Recipes

 Step one: blend sugar, cream cheese and vanilla together

 Step two: add in pumpkin and spices.
-Blend until smooth
+Blend until smooth.

 Appetizer · Mediterranean · Recipes